timescale/pgai/README.md

 ## About Timescale

-Timescale Cloud is a high-performance developer focused cloud that provides PostgreSQL services enhanced with our blazing fast vector search.
-Timescale services are built using TimescaleDB and PostgreSQL extensions, like this one.
-Timescale Cloud provides high availability, streaming backups, upgrades over time, roles and permissions, and great security.
+Timescale is a PostgreSQL database company.
+To learn more visit the [timescale.com](https://www.timescale.com).

-TimescaleDB is an open-source time-series database designed for scalability and performance, built on top of PostgreSQL.
-It provides SQL support for time-series data, allowing users to leverage PostgreSQL's rich ecosystem while optimizing for high ingest rates and fast query performance.
-TimescaleDB includes features like automated data retention policies, compression and continuous aggregates, making it ideal for applications like monitoring, IoT, AI and real-time analytics.
+Timescale Cloud is a high-performance, developer focused, cloud platform that provides PostgreSQL services for the most demanding AI, time-series, analytics, and event workloads.
+Timescale Cloud is ideal for production applications and provides high availability, streaming backups, upgrades over time, roles and permissions, and great security.